ja-guzzle/docs/docs/How to guides/Administration/Maintenance/Schedule.md

 Follow below steps to create schedule

-Step 1 : Goto Admin from top navigation bar
+1 : Goto Admin from top navigation bar

-Step 2 : Goto Maintenance and click on Schedule.
+2 : Goto Maintenance and click on Schedule.

 Add Quantity Resource properties Name and value and click on Save to save changes.